JokyHub/Developing_Python_Package/README.md

 # Developing_Python_Package
-How to develop python packages
+This repo shows How to develop python packages.
+You may want to ask why do we need to write packages ?